T of C

 Original tablature4 (see complete .pdf)

-There was in the past a tradition of setting philosophical essays to qin melodies.6 Not all of these have survived,7 but in the qin repertoire there are several other surviving settings of the Da Xue.8 However, Ming De Yin and the present Da Xue melody are preserved only in Paired Music for Three Religions (Sanjiao Tongsheng; 1592),9 a qin handbook with a melody from each of China's great religions (or ways of thought), Buddhism, Confucianism, and Daoism.
+Though few of them are played today, there is actually a long tradition of setting philosophical essays to qin melodies.7 Not all of these have survived,8 but in the qin repertoire there are several other surviving settings of the Da Xue.9 However, Ming De Yin and the present Da Xue melody are preserved only in Paired Music for Three Religions (Sanjiao Tongsheng; 1592),11 a qin handbook with a melody from each of China's great religions (or ways of thought), Buddhism, Confucianism, and Daoism.

 Da Xue is one of the texts collected in the Li Ji (Book of Rites).
 According to tradition it was written down by one or more of Confucius' disciples.
 Modern scholarship, however, says they were written several centuries later.
 In the 12th century Zhu Xi proposed that four ancient texts -- the Great Learning, The Doctrine of the Mean (another chapter of the Book of Rites), the Analects, and Mencius -- represented the core of Confucian philosophy.
 As a result of Zhu Xi's arguments (but about a century later), these four books became what might be called the core curriculum for people studying for the government exams.
 The books continued in that role from 1313 until 1905, almost the end of the Qing dynasty.

 The lyrics of Kongsheng Jing, which are the same as the text of the Great Learning, are also given below under "Music".
-The translation was adapted from those by Patrick Moran11 and Wing-tsit Chan.12 Once again, the original is an essay, not verse; it is arranged below as though it were verse because that is the effect when it is sung.
+The translation was adapted from those by Patrick Moran13 and Wing-tsit Chan.14 Once again, the original is an essay, not verse; it is arranged below as though it were verse because that is the effect when it is sung.

 Music and text